-11. (1) Where two or more persons are registered as grantees of a certificate of registration of a patent, the Registrar may, upon application made to him in the prescribed manner by any of those persons, give such directions in accordance with the application as to the sale or lease of the privileges and rights conferred by the registration or any of them, the grant of licences under the certificate of registration, or the exercise of any right under the last preceding section in relation thereto, as he thinks fit.

-(2) If any person registered as grantee of the certificate of registration of the patent fails to execute any instrument or to do any other thing required for the carrying out of any direction given under this section within 28 days after being requested in writing so to do by any of the other persons so registered, the Registrar may, upon application made to him in the prescribed manner by any such other person, give directions empowering any person to execute that instrument or to do that thing in the name and on behalf of the person in default.
+- (1) Where 2 or more persons are registered as grantees of a certificate of registration of a patent, the Registrar may, upon application made to him or her in the prescribed manner by any of those persons, give such directions in accordance with the application as to the sale or lease of the privileges and rights conferred by the registration or any of them, the grant of licences under the certificate of registration, or the exercise of any right under Section 10, as he or she thinks fit. - (2) If a person registered as grantee of the certificate of registration of the patent fails to execute any instrument or to do any other thing required for the carrying out of any direction given under this Section within 28 days after being requested in writing so to do by any of the other persons so registered, the Registrar may, upon application made to him or her in the prescribed manner by any such other person, give directions empowering a person to execute that instrument or to do that thing in the name and on behalf of the person in default.

-(3) Before giving directions in pursuance of an application under this section, the Registrar shall give an opportunity to be heard-

-(a) in the case of an application under subsection (1) of this section, to the other person or persons registered as grantee of the certificate of registration of the patent;(b) in the case of an application under subsection (2) of this section, to the person in default.

-(4) An appeal shall lie to the Supreme Court within 28 days from any decision or direction of the Registrar under this section.
-The decision of the Supreme Court shall be final and no further appeal shall lie to any other court or tribunal.

-(5) No directions shall be given under this section so as to affect the mutual rights or obligations of trustees or of the personal representatives of a deceased person, or their rights or obligations as such.
+- (3) Before giving directions in pursuance of an application under this Section, the Registrar shall give an opportunity to be heard: - (a) in the case of an application under subsection (1), to the other person or persons registered as grantee of the certificate of registration of the patent; or - (b) in the case of an application under subsection (2), to the person in default. - (4) An appeal shall lie to the Supreme Court within 28 days from any decision or direction of the Registrar under this Section. - (5) The decision of the Supreme Court shall be final and no further appeal shall lie to any other court or tribunal. - (6) No directions shall be given under this Section so as to affect the mutual rights or obligations of trustees or of the personal representatives of a deceased person, or their rights or obligations as such.

-ORDER FOR AN ACCOUNT IN ACTION FOR INFRINGEMENT
+12 Order for an account in action for infringement

-12. In an action for infringement of privileges or rights conferred by a certificate of registration of a patent the plaintiff shall be entitled, at his option, to an account of profits in lieu of damages.
+In an action for infringement of privileges or rights conferred by a certificate of registration of a patent the plaintiff shall be entitled, at his or her option, to an account of profits in lieu of damages.